 The fussy cutting in particular makes a huge difference.
 If you’d like to precisely fussy cut your main panels in order to have a perfect match to the pockets, review our tutorial prior to starting this project: How to Perfectly Match a Pocket to a Background Panel.

-The adjustable strap combines tough Dritz Polyester Belting accented with a eye-popping orange grosgrain ribbon.
-Because both the belting and the ribbon are poly based, the raw ends can be quickly and cleanly finished by simply running them through a flame.
+The adjustable strap combines tough Dritz Polyester Belting accented with an eye-popping orange grosgrain ribbon.
+Because both the belting and the ribbon are poly based, the raw ends can be quickly and cleanly finished by simply running them through a small flame.
 Our strap is designed to be a bit longer so it can be worn either over-the-shoulder or cross body

 For a duffle, it’s so much handier if the strap can be detached and packed away so it doesn’t catch on things in more crowded situations or if you want to use it for traveling.
 When you’re ready for the strap again, just clip it back on.